Zhongzhi660/SAE_Motif/README.md

 ## 🌟 Forthcoming Dataset Release

 This repository is intended to host a large-scale jailbreak attack dataset for studying the structure, diversity, and transferability of LLM attack behaviors.
 The forthcoming raw attack set will contain **36,000 attack samples** and **116,923 interaction turns**, spanning **6 source-target settings**, **5 attack methods**, **400 attack goals per method**, and **3 sampled outputs per goal**.
 Each attack method will contribute **7,200 samples**, enabling balanced evaluation across diverse attack strategies.
-We will also release non-attack reference data, processed input files, method labels, and SAE-formatted activation files to support reproducible research on jailbreak detection, representation analysis, and safety defense.
+We will also release non-attack reference data, processed input files, method labels, and trained SAE weights to support reproducible research on jailbreak detection, representation analysis, and safety defense.

 ---